Living With Earthquakes

 - If you are in bed: Stay there and Cover your head and neck with a pillow.
 At night, hazards and debris are difficult to see and avoid; attempts to move in the dark result in more injuries than remaining in bed.

-If you are in a moving vehicle when you feel the shaking:
+When you are in a moving vehicle and you feel the shaking:

 - If you are outdoors when the shaking starts, move away from buildings, streetlights, and utility wires.
 Once in the open, “Drop, Cover, and Hold On.”
 Stay there until the shaking stops.